 The Value of a Great Real Estate Agent moving forward

 In real estate, more showings are an inescapable prerequisite for more offers.
 More offers generally mean a high sale price.

-This doesn't mean you have to give away the farm, just that sellers who get multiple offers price their properties from a retailer's or auctioneer's perspective.
-Work with your agent through the comparable sales data – as recent and as comparable as possible – and then do your best to list your home as a slight discount, not at a slight premium, compared to the recent neighborhood sales.
-That will get buyers' attention.
+This doesn't mean you have to give away the farm, just that sellers who get multiple offers have most often priced their properties from a retailer's or auctioneer's perspective.
+Working with your expert agent, review the comparable sales data, and then do your best to list your home at a slight discount, not at a slight premium, compared to the recent neighborhood sales.
+That will get buyer attention.

-We know traditionally agents and clients have gotten together to sign contracts, review documents, prepare listings and to review buying opportunities.
+We know traditionally agents and clients have gotten together to sign contracts, review documents, prepare listings, and review buying opportunities.
 Now, at least for the moment, none of that is possible, and like most time-bound events, there’s no going back.
 Tools like Docu-Sign have become more important than ever as we work remotely.

-While most customers, on both the sellers’ and buyers’ side of transactions, have gone online to either compare their property to others or find the perfect home, never have these services been more essential to the process than now.
-These services allow buyers and sellers to match and fit their needs and dreams to the reality of the marketplace.
-Before the internet, as we now know it, MLSs published listing books, then there were webpages, IDX for locating properties and now there are virtual walkthroughs that allow interested parties to see properties as never before.
-Hardcopy paper documents are nearly a thing of the past with processes for storing, filing, reviewing and signing documents all in the Cloud.
+While most clients, on both the sellers’ and buyers’ side of transactions, have gone online to either compare their property to others or find the perfect home, never have these services been more essential to than now.
+These services allow buyers and sellers to match and fit their needs and their dreams to the reality of the marketplace by using virtual walkthroughs.

 The question arises how does one interpret this electronic information when time is limited.
 This, again, is where a skilled agent or broker can be invaluable.
 With the experience of knowing neighborhoods, construction types, comparables, and quite often the agent listing a property or bringing buyers, the agents/brokers can sift through a tremendous amount of information clearing the way to a successful transaction.